 When the manager spoke to me on 6/7, he informed me that they were looking for a new radio to install and is uncertain how long that can take.
 At this point, I am in a rental that Nissan is paying for, however a Ford Echo is not comparable to the jeep that I am paying for.
 I am distraught and reduced to a state of hopelessness.
 I contacted Nissan's complaint department on Friday and I was told that I would get a follow-up call by the next business day.
 The representative called me on Monday at 4:30 and left a message, which I have to wait to return on Tuesday.
 I really need some assistance at this point.
 The jeep is defective and a new one needs to be issued.
 Please assist!

-Five Towns Nissan Dealership Company Profile
+Five Towns Nissan Dealership Company Information

 - Company Name: